nuts-foundation/nuts-node/docs/pages/getting-started/4-connecting-crm.rst

 - issuing name credentials for organizations
 - trusting other vendors

-The last three points require a setup where a vendor DID is created.
+The last three points require a setup where a vendor DID (node DID) is created.
 This DID will act as the controller of all organization DID Documents.
 This will allow for reuse of service endpoints and issuance of Verifiable Credentials.
 Since every DID issuing Verifiable Credentials must be trusted individually, it's easier for other vendors when the vendor uses a single DID for issuing credentials.